 Broccolini: Broccolini is generally available all year round now, but it is best during the winter months.
 When selecting broccolini for salad, I prefer bunches that don’t have overly thick stalks.

 Mushrooms: For this recipe, I liked using Portobello mushrooms and Swiss brown mushrooms for their different sizes and shapes.
 However, you can choose any type of mushroom that is available.
 White button or even king oyster mushrooms would work too.

 Chilli: I like adding contrasting flavours to salads.
 The chilli is this recipe will add enough heat to give it a kick but not overpowering.

 Pine nuts: One of my favourite nuts to use in cooking!
 Pine nuts add extra crunch but also a buttery edge to the salad.
 Just try not to eat the whole packet while preparing other ingredients (like me).

 Light soy sauce: Quintessential in Asian cooking, soy sauce is a flavourful sauce made from fermented soybeans.
 For a gluten free option, you can use tamari.

 Brown sugar: Teriyaki salad dressing has a sweet component, so I prefer to use brown sugar as brown sugar creates a deep caramel sweetness.
 A perfect balance with soy sauce.

 Mirin: Mirin is similar to sake but a little more subtle with less alcohol content and higher sugar levels.
 It adds a distinct sweet umami flavour to many classic Japanese dishes.

-Rice wine vinegar: one of the essential vinegars to have in the pantry, especially for Asian salad dressings.
+Rice wine vinegar: One of the essential kinds of vinegar to have in the pantry, especially for Asian salad dressings.
 Compared to white vinegar, rice wine vinegar is less acidic with a milder, sweeter flavour.